MadhushiUdeshika/AI_Chatbot/README.md

 ## Example Conversations

 ```
-User: Hello, Eliza.
+User: Hi
-Eliza: Hello!
-How can I help you today?
+Eliza: Hello there.
+Tell me how are you feeling today?

-User: I'm feeling stressed.
+User: I am so stressed.
-Eliza: I'm here to listen.
-What's on your mind?
+Eliza: I am sorry to hear that.
+What is the reason behind this?

-User: I had a tough day at work.
+User: exams
-Eliza: Work can be challenging.
-Tell me more about it.
+Eliza: I'm listening.
+Tell me more.
 ```

 ## Customization